ucam-department-of-psychiatry/camcops/docs/source/developer/building_client.rst

   The Google Developer site will check the version codes.
   Failed uploads can sometimes block that version number.

-- You upload a new version with :menuselection:`App releases --> Create Release`.
+- You upload a new version with :menuselection:`Release management --> App releases --> Create Release`.

 - Note also that if you try to install the .apk directly to a device that's had an installation from Google Play Store, you'll get the error